giacomopj/py-package-template/README.rst

 - Setup the repository (see paragraph above)

-A Dockerfile is provided to assemble Docker image, which consists of three stages:
+A Docker file is provided to assemble an image, which consists of three stages:

 #.
 Debugger
 #.
 Runner